saros-project/saros/docs/documentation/how-tos/awareness-information.md

 ![contribution annotation](images/awareness/eclipse_editor_contribution_annotation.png)

-If a participant writes something, his/her text will appear highlighted in his/her color.
+If a participant writes something, their text will appear highlighted in their color.

 ## Viewports